aneiosi/D-JSON/.github/CONTRIBUTING.md

 Contribution Guidelines
 =======================

-Contributions to cJSON are welcome.
-If you find a bug or want to improve cJSON in another way, pull requests are appreciated.
+Contributions to BC_JSON are welcome.
+If you find a bug or want to improve BC_JSON in another way, pull requests are appreciated.

 For bigger changes, in order to avoid wasted effort, please open an issue to discuss the technical details before creating a pull request.